Suzaalx/Python-100-Days-Course/Day-3/README.md

-The day 3 of the python 100 days challenge.
-Learning about control flow and logical operators.
+The day 3 of the python 100 days challenge. learned Control flow and logical operators.
+Did some projects using what i learned.
+There were some instances where I was stuck majorily due to to typoerror.